 As an Amazon Associate I earn from qualifying purchases.

 If you think I’m joking, I am not.
 I’d hazard a guess that many of those who bash British food have never even stepped foot on UK soil!
 I have caught some of those people myself, and boy, do they get an earful.
-For example, have you ever tried Eve’s Pudding?
+For example, have you ever tried Eve’s pudding?
 It’s a delightfully light and tasty apple dessert which is a traditional British concoction.

 What is Eve’s Pudding?

-I would guess that Eve’s Pudding may actually be the inspiration for American apple cobbler, as the earliest known version of Eve’s Pudding is dated back to 1823.
-Some American cobblers have the fruit on top of the pastry, but Eve’s Pudding has the pastry on top which means no soggy bottom!
+I would guess that Eve’s pudding may actually be the inspiration for American apple cobbler, as the earliest known version of Eve’s pudding is dated back to 1823.
+Some American cobblers have the fruit on top of the pastry, but Eve’s pudding has the pastry on top which means no soggy bottom!

-Eve’s Pudding takes almost no time to make, so I hope you’ll try this recipe and come back to let me know what you think of this traditional British recipe.
+Eve’s pudding takes almost no time to make, so I hope you’ll try this recipe and come back to let me know what you think of this traditional British recipe.
 Cheers!

 Eve’s Pudding